eviltester/thingifier/challenger/src/main/resources/content/apichallenges/howto/get-todos-200.md

 ---
-title = API Challenges Solution For - GET Todos (200)
+title: API Challenges Solution For - GET Todos (200)
 ---

 How to complete the challenge `GET /todos 200`.